MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 > [!NOTE]
 > Resource accounts are disabled for sign in and must remain so.
 Chat and presence are not available for these accounts.

-Agents who receive calls from the Call queues must be Enterprise Voice enabled online or on-premise users.
+Agents who receive calls from a Call queues must be Enterprise Voice enabled online or on-premise users.
 For more information, see [Assign, change, or remove a phone number for a user](/microsoftteams/assign-change-or-remove-a-phone-number-for-a-user) and [Enable users for Direct Routing](/microsoftteams/direct-routing-enable-users).
-In addition, if the Call queues are using Direct Routing or Operator Connect numbers, agents who need to conference or transfer calls also require:
+In addition, if the Call queue is using Direct Routing or Operator Connect numbers, agents who need to conference or transfer calls also require:

 - An [online voice routing policy](manage-voice-routing-policies.md) assigned if the Call queue uses transfer mode.
 - An [Audio Conferencing license](set-up-audio-conferencing-in-teams.md) or [online voice routing policy](manage-voice-routing-policies.md) assigned if the Call queue uses conference mode.